leannalin/RasberryPi-Files/README.md

 # RasberryPi-Files
-Python script for an oil detecting boat for our PApi competition
+Python script for an oil detecting boat for our PAPi competition